MetaBarj0/environments/README.md

-# configs
+# environments
-Various configuration file for various software
+Various configuration file for various software in various environment